Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Employment rate for master’s degrees

-The unemployment rate for the same employed demographic with master’s degrees was 2.6% compared to 3.5% for those with bachelor’s degrees, according to 2021 data from BLS.
-The unemployment rate of those with just high school diplomas was 6.2%.
+The unemployment rate for the same employed demographic with master’s degrees was 2.0% compared to 2.2% for those with bachelor’s degrees, according to BLS.

 Of course, these are broad trends, and your specific career path may or may not accord with them.
 Researching the prerequisites for your desired roles is the best way to find out whether a master’s degree is right for you.